New Law, New Rules

 You may be able to remove defaulted private student loans from your credit report if you're involved in a loan rehabilitation program through your lender and you make enough on-time payments to demonstrate both willingness and ability to pay off the loan on time from that point forward.

 If you're on active military duty, you will also be able to sign up for free credit monitoring through the credit bureaus.
-Some sites already do this for free, but the new Act requires the offer.
+Some sites already did this for free, but the new Act requires the offer.

-Whether you look at the dismantling of Dodd-Frank as correcting regulatory overreach or as the gateway to the next recession, the new bill's effects on credit reports and credit freezes can help you in the short term – if you choose to use them.
+The new bill's effects on credit reports and credit freezes can help you in the short term – if you choose to use them.

 Note that almost all of the legislative changes are passive.
 If you don't use fraud alerts or credit freezes, the new rules have no effect on you at all.
 Similarly, a lender isn't going to remove a private student loan default from your credit report unless you ask.